nawabahmadreshi/documentation/pages/getting-started/creating-links.md

 | $og_image_url | Specified in the UI in Configure Options > Social Media
 | $og_title | Specified in the UI in Configure Options > Social Media

+{% protip title="Links that never open the app" %}

+You can add `$web_only: true` to your deep link data to direct to the web URL you define in the redirects section, even when the app is installed.
+You might want to do this is you are linking to content you only have on your website.
+More information about this parameter in the [configuring links]({{base.url}}/getting-started/configuring-links/#web-only-links) guide.

+{% endprotip %}

 ### Define redirects when the app isn't installed

 You can choose where the user is directed when they do not have the app in the **Redirects** section.
 By default, redirects will be set to `Default Redirect` and match your app-wide [link settings](https://dashboard.branch.io/settings/link){:target="_blank"}.
 You can also choose from the **web URL** you entered in step 1, type in a new web URL, or select a deepview.